cidacslab/AESOP-Data-Documentation/docs/source/web_based.rst

 ^^^^^^^^^^^
 TO DO

 Data access information
 ^^^^^^^^^^^^^^^^^^^^^^^
 Access to Twitter data was initially achieved through an application using the free version of the Twitter API.
 When Twitter became X, it was necessary to purchase the API [TO DO] to filter messages containing a specific set of sentences.
 The current Twitter, now X, is one of the most widely used social networks in the world.
 Brazil ranks sixth globally in terms of X users, with 22 million users [TO DO].

+Consolidated data from public messages on X are processed while preserving the private information of individuals.
+Only aggregated information with sentence frequencies is made available.

 Methods of data collection
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
 TO DO

 Data-specific information
 ^^^^^^^^^^^^^^^^^^^^^^^^^
 TO DO

 Limitations of the dataset
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
 TO DO

 Data dictionary
 ^^^^^^^^^^^^^^^